Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 By asking your followers to turn on notifications and see your posts first in their News Feed, you’re guaranteed to see an increase in organic reach.

-13. Get your coworkers engaged
+13. Get your team engaged

 In addition to sharing branded content with their own networks, your colleagues can also help out by commenting on your posts, especially right after you publish them.